GEO vs SEO

 What Is GEO?

-GEO (Generative Engine Optimization) is the practice of optimizing your website to appear in AI-generated answers — the kind you get from ChatGPT, Perplexity, Google AI Overviews, and Claude.
+GEO (Generative Engine Optimization) is the practice of optimizing your website to appear in AI-generated answers from ChatGPT, Perplexity, Google AI Overviews, and Claude.

 Instead of a list of links, these AI tools synthesize information from multiple sources and present a single, comprehensive answer.
 If your business isn't in that synthesized answer, you're invisible to a growing number of users.